Why is the average buy price (ABP) not shown for my holdings?

 Desktop: You can add the average buy price on the desktop in three ways:

-- By clicking on the edit icon in the header next to the ‘Avg buy price’ tab as shown below
+- Method 1 - Click on the edit icon in the header next to the 'Avg buy price' tab, as shown below.

-- By clicking on ‘N/A’ in the average buy price column wherever it is N/A as shown below
+- Method 2 - Click on 'N/A' in the average buy price column wherever it is N/A, as shown below.

-- By clicking on “Edit buy price” under more options as shown below.
-Click the three dots to view more options
+- Method 3 - Click on "Edit buy price" under more options as shown below.
+Click the three dots to view more options.

-The brokers who don't send the Average Buy Price (ABP) for their user's holdings:
+The brokers who don't send the Average Buy Price (ABP) for their user's holding are stated below.
+Read more about it here.